knkrn5/Programming-Concepts/programming-langs/oops.md

 2. [class in js](../jsANDts/jslang/oopsinjs.md#class-in-js--templateblueprint️)
 3. [class in py](../py/pylang/oopsinpy.md#class-in-py--templateblueprint️)

-### **`⭐Member of class`: -** _A member of a class is anything that belongs to the class:_

-- Variables (called fields or attributes)
-- Methods (functions defined in the class)
-- Inner classes (Nested class), constants, etc.
+### **`⭐Whats are Members in OOPS: -`: -** A members are **Variables (called fields or attributes)**, **Methods (functions defined in the class)** and **Inner classes (Nested class), constants etc in a class Blueprint**

-- ### **Types of Members: -**
+### **Types of Members: -**

 **1. Class Members (Static Members): -** _Static variables and methods are called the class members and not the instance member_

 - Therefore: **Static methods can't use this/self because there's no instance to refer to**

 **2. Instance Members (Non-static members): -** _Non-Static variables and methods are called the Instance members_

 - **In java: -** Technically Static variables and methods CAN be accessed through instances (though it's not recommended style, alway access Static method via class name only.), but static methods CANNOT access instance variables/methods because they don't know which instance. [static vs instance in java](../java/oopsinjava.md#creating-initializing-object-in-java--instance-created-from-the-class-blueprint️)
 - **In JavaScript**, static variables and methods are not even visible to the instance, so even we try of access static variable and method will get typeerror or undefined [static vs instance in js](../js/oopsinjs.md#creating-initializing-object-in-js--instance-created-from-the-class-blueprint️)
 - **In python**, also technically its allowed but not recommended

-**`Nested Class/ Inner Class: -`**

 > ## **Object/ Instance = Instance Created from/uses the _Contructor_ of the Class Blueprint⬇️**